FIWARE/ops.Fuel-main-dev/README.md

 - OpenStack Data Collector

 The monitoring node is installed whether in Multi-Node mode or in HA mode on a separate node.

+Additionally:
+- The minimum number of controllers for highly available architecture has been eliminated.
+- A number of improvements for the HA have been done (they affect Corosync, Galera, Neutron).
+- The UI Fuel is now protected by access control.

 For any further information, please refer to the Fuel release plan [7].